kordjamshidi/saul/saul-examples/src/main/java/edu/illinois/cs/cogcomp/saulexamples/nlp/Xml/NlpXmlReader.md

 # NLP Xml Reader
 An [Xml reader](NlpXmlReader.java) that facilitates reading data from xml files into Saul's NLP [BaseTypes](../BaseTypes/BaseTyps.md).
+The current `` BaseTypes `` include ``"DOCUMENT"`, `"SENTENCE"`, `"PHRASE"`, and `"TOKEN"``.

+Assuming that the above mentioned tagnames have been used in the annotated input XML file, the reader can be called via

+``new NlpXmlReader("xml_file.xml")``.

 ##Tag Names

-The reader uses `"DOCUMENT"`, `"SENTENCE"`, `"PHRASE"`, and `"TOKEN"` as default tag names for the corresponding base types.
-You can change them either by the constructor:
+The defaul input XML tags that is `"DOCUMENT"`, `"SENTENCE"`, `"PHRASE"`, and `"TOKEN"` can have different tag names in the input file, however, in this case we will need to indicate the actual tagnames for the corresponding BaseTypes.

+  We can change them either by the constructor:
 ```java
   NlpXmlReader reader = new NlpXmlReader("xml_file.xml", "Doc_Tag", "Sentence_Tag", "Phrase_Tag", "TokenTag")
 ```